MycroftAI/enclosure-picroft/README.md

 # Usage

-Upon boot, Picroft will search for open wifi networks or an Ethernet connection.
-If neither is found, the Wifi Setup process will begin to get the device connected to any available network.
+Upon boot, Picroft will search for an Ethernet connection.
+If none is found, the Wifi Setup process will begin to get the device connected to any available network.

 Once connected, you must pair the device at https://home.mycroft.ai using the code spoken by the device.
 You can also read the code on the screen.